Vegas officer arrested on manslaughter charge in choke death

 A spokesman for the casino declined to comment.

-Clips of video from Lopera's police body-camera and casino security cameras that have been made public show Lopera using a stun gun seven times and punching Brown before placing him in what a top police official described as an unapproved chokehold for more than a minute.
+Clips of video from Lopera's police body-camera and casino security cameras that have been made public show Lopera using a Taser, punches and what a top police official described as an unapproved chokehold for more than a minute.

 Undersheriff Kevin McMahill said Lopera continued using the Taser despite policy calling for officers to stop after three bursts if it doesn't have an apparent effect.